pierre-rouleau/pel/doc/pel-manual.rst

 #. `Create the emacs-customization.el file`_.
 #. `Create or Update your Emacs init.el file`_.
 #. `Byte Compile PEL Files`_.
+#.
+Optional: `Add Support for Fast Startup`_.
+#.
+Optional: `Add Support for Independent Customization of Graphics and
+   Terminal based Emacs`_.
+#.
+Optional: `Add Support for Package Quickstart for Emacs 27 and later`_
 #. `Activate PEL Features - Customize PEL`_.